 Address that anger.
 Maybe it’s time to seek forgiveness or it’s time to forgive someone else.
-Most of the time we are angry is because someone else offended us and we just haven’t let go of the offense, because we think that someone owes us.
-We think that if we hold on this that offense, that somehow they are going to be punished, but in reality it’s us that are hurt.
+Most of the time that we are angry is because someone else offended us and we just haven’t let go of the offense, because we think that someone owes us.
+We think that if we hold on this that offense, that somehow they are going to be punished, but in reality, it’s us that are hurt.
 We make ourselves into a prisoner of our own minds.

 Reading back through this book, revising it.
 I get to this part and I am trying to understand why James put both these verses next to each other.
-First he talking about what we say and then he starts talking about what we do.
+First he talks about what we say and then he starts talking about what we do.

 Warning From the Bible